 This project aims to contribute to the understanding of geographical patterns of deprivation in Scotland.
 It will build on detailed work already undertaken for Dumfries and Galloway Council, and utilise data on applications to the Scottish Welfare Fund (SWF).
 The SWF is a national programme, delivered and administrated by local authorities, that provides Crisis Grants and Community Care Grants to households in severe need and people who require support to continue living independently in the community.

-The health of Looked After Children in Scotland
+The health of care experienced children in Scotland

-This project will involve individual level linkage of the Scottish Government’s CLAS (Children Looked After Survey) return with a number of health data: SMR00, 01, 02, 04, Prescribing Information System (PIS), A&E admissions held by National Services Scotland, and Death and Birth Registrations held by NRS.
-Hospital admissions, deaths and prescription data will be broadly grouped such as into mental health outcomes and non-mental health outcomes, and for deaths also into avoidable and other mortality.
-The main explanatory variables of interest will come from the CLAS return for LAC (type and length of placement).
+This project will involve individual-level linkage of the Scottish Government’s CLAS (Children Looked After Survey) return with a number of health data: SMR00, 01, 02, 04, Prescribing Information System (PIS), A&E admissions held by National Services Scotland, and Death and Birth Registrations held by NRS.
+Hospital admissions, deaths and prescription data will be analysed by using diagnosis or prescription type.
+The main explanatory variables of interest are the number, length, and type of care placements (from CLAS).
 Additional control variables will be available via the Pupil Census for all children (Datazone of school, school type, disability etc) and NRS birth records (e.g. parental social class).

 The project will aim to answer the following questions:

-- Do the health, mortality and pregnancy rates of school-age LAC differ from the health of school-aged children in the general population within each of the deprivation quintiles across Scotland?
+- Do the health, mortality and pregnancy rates of school-aged CEC differ from the general population of school-aged children within deprivation categories across Scotland?

 Collaborative project with Glasgow City Council